IAmNini/project-3/README.md

 This project was in teams of 4, and was our first full-stack app.
 We used React in the front end and MongoDB and Express in the back end.
 We made a trivia game using an external API called OpenTriviaDB with questions and answers, and stored user information, scores and comments in our own database.

-You can launch the site on Heroku [here](http://nini-project-3.herokuapp.com/)
+You can launch the site on Heroku [here](http://nini-project-3.herokuapp.com/).

 ## The Brief

 - **Work in a team, using git to code collaboratively.**
-- **Build a full-stack application by making your own backend and your own front-end**
+- **Build a full-stack application by making the backend and the front-end**
-- **Use an Express API to serve your data from a Mongo database**
+- **Use an Express API to serve data from a Mongo database**
-- **Consume your API with a separate front-end built with React**
+- **Consume the API with a separate front-end built with React**
 - **Be a complete product which most likely means multiple relationships and CRUD functionality for at least a couple of models**

 ## Technologies Used